Does Nestlé use palm oil and how much do you buy?

 We are working closely with Wilmar and our other suppliers on sustainability initiatives to address problems such as deforestation in Northern Sumatra, Indonesia (including the Leuser ecosystem).
 This will help us identify where deforestation is a risk in our supply chain, and take strong action.

 Do you source palm oil from REPSA in Guatemala?

-We have decided to stop our sourcing of palm oil from REPSA.
-We will honour existing contracts with the company, however these will not be renewed and we expect to cease commercial ties by September 2018 at the latest.
+We’ve decided to stop sourcing palm oil from REPSA.
+We will honour our existing contracts with the company, but will not renew them.
+We expect to cease commercial ties by September 2018 at the latest.

 Does Nestlé source palm oil from IOI Group?

-Following IOI’s suspension from the Roundtable on Sustainable Palm Oil (RSPO) in March, Nestlé immediately stopped sourcing palm oil from the plantations where concerns were raised.
+Following IOI Group’s suspension from the Roundtable on Sustainable Palm Oil (RSPO) in March 2016 following allegations of human rights abuses and deforestation, Nestlé immediately stopped sourcing palm oil from plantations where concerns were raised.

-The transition started in January 2017, with the ambition of ensuring that all of the palm oil purchased is fully traceable backed to responsibily managed plantations that comply with High Conservation Value (HCV), High Carbon Stock (HCS) and Free, Prior and Informed Consent (FPIC) standards.
+This is in line with our ambition that 100% of the palm oil we buy is traceable back to responsibly managed plantations that comply with High Conservation Value (HCV), High Carbon Stock (HCS) and Free, Prior and Informed Consent (FPIC) standards.

-For the palm oil that Indofood procures itself, indpendently of Nestlé, we continue to share best practices with the company in order to contribute to wider industry knowledge sharing and transformation.
+The transition began in January 2017 and is now complete.
+For the palm oil that Indofood buys for its own needs, we continue to share best practices with the company, to contribute to a wider industry transformation.

 Read more about responsible sourcing of palm oil